-You can squeeze another short run (another 2.5 kilometers), but if you need more – run across the Brooklyn Bridge towards Manhattan and continue along the East River coast.
+You can squeeze another short run (another 2.5 kilometers), but if you need more, don’t worry – there’s plenty of space for running in NYC.
+Just run across the Brooklyn Bridge towards Manhattan and continue along the East River coast.

 That’s where I’ve managed to run so far and I loved it.
 Even though nobody waves at you, the atmosphere and views are just amazing.